Yungay province

-The Yungay Province is one of twenty provinces of the Ancash Region in Peru.
+Yungay is one of twenty provinces of the Ancash Region in Peru.

 Geography

 The Cordillera Blanca and the Cordillera Negra traverse the province.
-Waskaran, the highest elevation of Peru, lies on the border to the Carhuaz Province.
+Waskaran, the highest elevation of Peru, lies on the border with the province of Carhuaz.
 Chakrarahu, Chopicalqui, Tullparahu and Yanarahu (Ruriqucha) belong to the highest peaks of the province.
 Other mountains are listed below:

 Political division

 Yungay is divided into eight districts, which are: